All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Semaglutide nausea is common but manageable.
 Learn why it happens, how long it lasts, and practical strategies to reduce nausea while staying on track with your weight loss treatment.

-Nausea is the most commonly reported side effect of semaglutide, but the good news is that it is usually temporary and highly manageable with a few practical adjustments.
+Nausea is the most commonly reported side effect of semaglutide, but the good news is that it's usually temporary and highly manageable with a few practical adjustments.
 Most patients find that nausea improves significantly within the first four to eight weeks of treatment as the body adjusts to the medication.

 Why Semaglutide Causes Nausea